-ODOT is beginning design to improve pavement conditions on U.S. 30 (NW St. Helens Road) between NW Bridge Avenue and NW Saltzman Road.
+ODOT is beginning design to improve pavement conditions on U.S. 30 (NW St. Helens Road) between NW Bridge Avenue and NW Kittridge Avenue.
 Pavement conditions on this stretch of U.S. 30 are currently poor and deteriorating.
-Improved paving conditions will make it safer for all road users (people walking, rolling, biking and driving vehicles and freight).
+Improved paving conditions will make it safer for all road users (people walking, biking, rolling, driving and moving freight).
 These improvements are important to make now, before pavement conditions worsen and require a full roadway reconstruction.

-In addition to repaving the roadway, ODOT will upgrade curb ramps to Americans with Disabilities Act (ADA) standards, replace guardrails where they are substandard, install new signals at NW Bridge Avenue and NW Front Avenue, and look for opportunities to improve the roadway for people using bicycles by adjusting vehicle lane widths on this designated freight route and adding bike lanes with a painted buffer.
+In addition to repaving the roadway, ODOT will construct new and upgrade existing curb ramps to Americans with Disabilities Act (ADA) standards, replace guardrails where they are substandard, install new signals at NW Bridge Avenue and NW Front Avenue, and improve the roadway for people using bicycles by adjusting vehicle lane widths on this designated freight route and adding bike lanes with a painted buffer.

 Cost and Funding

 Improving the pavement condition will create a safer environment for all travelers.
 In addition to repaving, this project will include other improvements to enhance safety and mobility for people walking, biking, and rolling.
 These other improvements include:

 - New or upgraded ADA ramps installed along the roadway at NW 55th Avenue, NW 56th Avenue, NW 57th Avenue, NW Saltzman Road, NW 60th Avenue, NW Front Avenue, and NW Bridge Avenue.

 - Traffic and crosswalk signal upgrades at NW Bridge Avenue and NW Front Avenue to improve signal timing and detection for cars and people.

 - New guardrail where existing rail is substandard.